ggsingla/rl-pid-controller/README.md

 - **Content**:
   - Successful PID control of a DC motor's angular velocity via RL.
   - Future work to explore complex control scenarios and optimization techniques.

+### how to setup the project

+- Clone the repository
+- Install poetry
+- Run `pip install poetry`
+- Run `poetry install` to install the dependencies
+- Run `poetry shell` to activate the virtual environment
+- Run `python base.py` to run the project